-c) When installing the bearing housing onto the bearing and shaft, the bearing housing bores and bearing outside diameter should be coated with grease or lubricating oil to facilitate assembly.
+- a) When bearings are installed on shaft or journal sleeve, make sure bearing is installed squarely and is firmly seated.
+Hold bearing in place until it has cooled sufficiently so that it will not move from position.
+Cover bearings to protect them from dirt. - b) When installing bearing housing onto the bearing and shaft, the bearing housing bores and bearing outside diameter should be coated with the grease or lubricating oil to facilitate assembly.